JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/testing.md

 - The <b>START</b> button should display 15 questions as input forms, always in the same order.
 - The register page should contain one <b>START</b> button.
 Once clicked should display 15 questions as input forms, always in the same order.
 - The data inputted into these forms should be sent to and stored in the database.
-- Once the end of the type form questions has been reached, the page will display a router linked <b>Submit<b> button.
+- Once the end of the type form questions has been reached, the page will display a router linked <b>Submit</b> button.
 - The Submit button should router link take the user to the Login page where they can then login.

 <h4><b>Homepage Page</b></h4>